esl-epfl/x-heep/docs/source/How_to/AnalogMixedSignal.md

-# Analog / Mixed-Signal Simulation of X-HEEP
+# ... integrate Analog / Mixed-Signal simulation

 ## About